PdxCodeGuild/tardigrade/Django/ Quick Start/Django Quickstart 3.md

 This guide covers the content in the folder **Forms and Links**.
-## How to use a model and a database inside your template
+## How to use a model and a database

 Before continuing further, add a new URL in the my_app > urls.py folder: